Making Reasoning Matter: Measuring and Improving Faithfulness of Chain-of-Thought Reasoning: Results

-\textbf{Comparing \ourmodel{} with baselines.} We now empirically compare \ourmodel{} with three strong baseline models (see Table \ref{tab:main_resuts}).
+\textbf{Comparing \ourmodel{} with Baselines.} We now empirically compare \ourmodel{} with three strong baseline models (see Table \ref{tab:main_resuts}).
 We consider T5-large (770M) as the inference and reasoning modules.
 We have the following three observations.
 First, we present the performance of GPT-$3.5$ on these tasks.
 We observe the performance on StrategyQA is much lower than on other tasks, indicating the rationales generated for this task can be unfaithful.
 Hence, similar to \citep{ramnath2024tailoring}, for training \ourmodel{}, we use only the instances where the answer predicted by GPT-$3.5$ is correct.
 Second, for all four datasets, we observe that \ourmodel{} outperforms the strong self-rationalization baselines. \ourmodel{}, on average, improves the performance by +$4.1$ and +$3$ accuracy points compared to the SFT + CoT and \textsc{Mario} (the strongest baseline), respectively, across all four tasks.
 Since SFT + CoT and \textsc{Mario} use the same knowledge from GPT-3.5, our results suggest that both our inference and reasoning modules bring substantial performance gains to the model.
-Third, it is worth noting that increasing (large to 3B) the model size does not hamper the performance of \ourmodel{}.
+Third, it is worth noting that increasing (770M to 3B) the model size does not hamper the performance of \ourmodel{}.
+Fourth, we also report the performance of the LLaMa-2-7B and Mistal-7B models.
+We show that FRODO further improves the performance of model size 7B.

-\textbf{Ablation.} To obtain a better insight into the contribution of each component of \ourmodel{}, we perform an ablation study (see Table. \ref{tab:main_resuts}).
+\paragraph{Ablation.} To obtain a better insight into the contribution of each component of \ourmodel{}, we perform an ablation study (see Table. \ref{tab:main_resuts}).
 First, when we do not use the DPO to train our inference module, we see a consistent drop (-$1.9\%$) in performance across the four tasks, indicating the importance of incorporating implicit feedback provided by the DPO in the model's training.
 Further, we observe a considerable drop in performance when we do not use counterfactual (-$3.1\%$) and margin ranking loss (-$2.8\%$).
 This result highlights the model's ability to benefit from including counterfactual examples. \\